Revanth-03/revanthStopWatch/README.md

 A simple web-based stopwatch app built with HTML, CSS, and JavaScript.
 It allows users to users to time themselves for different activities, and displays the elapsed time in hours, minutes, and seconds.

+You can also visit the hosted version of the stopwatch at [https://revanth-03.github.io/revanthStopWatch/](https://revanth-03.github.io/revanthStopWatch/).

 ## Table of Contents

 - [Features](#features)